accelazh/accelazh.github.io/_posts/2021-11-06-Notes-on-How-to-do-Innovation.md

 The fundamental method of innovation is to stand on the mountain top and look one step further.
 Step two is easy.

   * Step one.
 Be the expert.
 Master the technology stack.
-We should know anything when asked.
+We should be able to answer anything when asked.
 Know where the mountain top is, industry and academic, and the underwater momentum.
 Besides, understand the product in depth, the industry landscape, and our position.
 This is __non-trivial__, which should take years. [\[1\]](/technology/Roadmap-to-Technical-Leadership)[\[2\]](/storage/Build-My-Academic-Paper-Feedback-Network).

   * Step two. think what should be the __next__ for the industry and the product. __Review__ our product and think what are the __bottlenecks__ in the near future.
 What can be the threats.
 And what are the strength to enhance.
 These __gaps__ are where to find the innovation.
-Apply vision and strategic thinking.
+Apply visions and strategic thinking.

 Gaps are convenient source of innovation.